woonsanko/hippo-custom-gallery-picker-demo/README.md

   - See its javadoc documentation for detail.
 - **Custom Document Renaming Event Listener Module** (The automatic binary folder renaming module on document
   - [BinaryPathUpdaterModule](cms/src/main/java/org/example/customgallerypicker/demo/repository/module/BinaryPathUpdaterModule.java)
-  - This DaemonModule component registers a HippoEvent listener in order to synchronize the binary folder name whenever user renames a document.
+  - This DaemonModule component registers a HippoEvent listener in order to synchronize the binary folder name whenever user renames a document or a folder.
   - See its javadoc documentation for detail.